 Your teens and younger children may hear stories from peers and other kids in school how certain drugs made them happy, or feel like they were flying, or other things appealing to children.
 You need them to understand that those effects are temporary, and that their are far worse ones that could easily happen to them.

 Not only do drug addicts and alcoholics risk dangerous accidents, and addiction, but there are other risks that could be just as bad.
 Addicts find it hard to hold jobs, often, and an accident on the job could quickly lead to unemployment.
 Addiction can cause problems within families as well, and tear them apart.

 Quick to anger addicts could easily hurt someone they care about.
-This could possibly cause irreversible damage to their loved one’s health and their life in general.
+This could possibly cause irreversible damage to their loved one’s health such as giving them cancer or even liver disease.
+It might help to research and learn about the biology behind the liver such as the function of the kupffer cells and why it is so vital in the body.
+Then educate them on how to alcohol kills the liver and what it means for the person’s health.
+The same goes for drugs, understanding how something damages you is a real eye opener.
+Not only this but it can damage people’s lives in general.
 You could end up in jail, or even in prison.
 Is it worth it?
 It’s likely if you go through all of these dangers, show pictures from online, and maybe even take them in to talk to people at a rehab facility, they’ll realize it really isn’t worth it.